-Here at Sustainable Kitchens we have numerous enquiries regarding concrete worktops, and why not- they’re sleek and industrial, they’re smooth and eco-friendly: what’s not to like!
-Well, unfortunately with years of experience under our belts, we understand alongside the pro’s there are definitely some imperfections to be aware of.
+Here at Sustainable Kitchens, we have numerous enquiries regarding concrete worktops, and why not- they’re sleek and industrial, they’re smooth and eco-friendly: what’s not to like?
+Well, unfortunately with years of experience under our belts, we understand alongside the pro there are some imperfections to be aware of.

-To get a fuller understanding of what concrete is like to live with in our homes, we embarked on some of our own testing.
+To get a fuller understanding of what concrete is like to live within our homes, we embarked on some of our testing.
 Getting all experimental, we placed our concrete sample slaps in our kitchen, got out the top staining culprits we found in the cupboard and began our work.

 What we tested: